-Ancestors of the Welsh springer spaniel date back to 7000 B.C. and were used as hunting dogs in Wales.
-These dogs later developed into the Agassian hunting dogs in 250 B.C.
+Ancestors of the Welsh Springer Spaniel date to 7000 B.C. and were used as hunting dogs in Wales.
+These dogs later developed into the Agassian Hunting Dogs in 250 B.C.

-The breed was revitalized and began competing in dogs shows in the English springer spaniel class.
-The breed was added to the American Kennel Club‘s (AKC) registry in 1906.
-After World War II, no Welsh springer spaniels were registered with the AKC, and more dogs were imported to the U.S. The breed’s revival was followed by the formation of the Welsh Springer Spaniel Club of America in 1961.
+The breed was revitalized and began competing in dogs shows in the English Springer Spaniel class.
+The breed was added to the American Kennel Club’s registry in 1906.
+After World War II, no Welsh Springer Spaniels were registered with the AKC, and more dogs were imported to the United States.
+The breed’s revival was followed by the formation of the Welsh Springer Spaniel Club of America in 1961.

 3. How Friendly Are They?